KoalasinTraffic/KoalasinTraffic.github.io/spd/_news/2024-10-22-game-rework-and-new-enemies.md

 Gameplay
 * All levels are now "endless" by default.
 Hardest difficulty has ~2000 waves and easy levels can have up to 4000 waves.
 (The previous limit was ~600 waves).
 * Default camera view is now lower to look more like 3rd person.
 The top down view now moves with the camera.
-* You can now rush all enemies at once, but will reset when the number of enemies reach over 100.
+* You can now rush all enemies at once, but will reset when the number of enemies go over 100.
 You can now also stop rushing all waves.
 * Mazing bugs with enemy navigation have been fixed with the tower rework.
 * Towers can now be built when jumping or standing on top of other towers.
 * Music can be changed while playing using R3 or Tab.
 Song info shows at the bottom right of the screen.